 Forgiveness – Healing the Past

-In our addiction and in our recovery we can be immobilised by our sense of guilt and shame of events that have happened in the past.
+In our addictions; our cravings and our compulsions, and in our recovery, we can be immobilised by our sense of guilt and shame about events that have happened in the past.

-We can close this door to relapse through the practice of forgiveness meditation.
+We can close this door to potential relapse through the practice of forgiveness meditation, or more correctly, Forgiveness Bhavana – the cultivation of forgiveness.

-It can be very positive and beneficial to practice forgiveness meditation, particularly in the early stages of recovery.
+It can be very positive and beneficial to develop forgiveness bhavana, particularly in the early stages of practice.
 We can learn to ask for forgiveness, to forgive ourselves and we can also set the intention to forgive others.

-We can bring forward memories about things that have happened in the past in a way that is skilful.
+We can learn to bring forward memories about things that have happened in the past in a skilful way; without re-traumatising ourselves or others.

-We can use this healing practice to examine the ways in which we have harmed ourselves and other people; and how we have been hurt by others, then we can let it all go.
+We can use this healing practice to examine how we have harmed ourselves and other people; and how others have hurt us, then, when we feel ready and able, we can let it go.

 - Truth, Karma and Commitment to Awakening (Sajja / Sacca)